-- 1) Creation of effective slides and scripts for presentations - 2) Explanation of presentation topics more effectively and clearly - Confidence in their presenting skills and ability to handle Q & A
+- 1) Creation of effective slides and scripts for presentations - 2) Creation of posters for presentations - 3) Explanation of presentation topics more effectively and clearly - 4) Improved script flow and English pronunciation - 5) Confidence in their presenting skills and ability to handle Q & A to the office by the Monday before their appointment. --All data will be kept confidential-- Please see website for application procedures.
+Application deadline is one week before session date.